DaveP80/chrome-chessextension/ReadME.md

 ## Bonus

 - UI that shows the board, with the ability to rotate the board.
+- Chess.com or Lichess theme board, your choice.
 - FEN position analyzer.
 Copy and paste your FEN string at any time!
 - Avatar Selector.
 If you want an avatar, enter your username and select from the list, and your setting is saved.